 Abstaining from sex acknowledges and respects a couple’s fertility while responsibly waiting until a more appropriate time to add to the family.
 In this way, when a couple does have sex, they are able to fulfill both purposes of marital sex for the “good of the spouses” and the possible “transmission of life”.
 Using contraception blocks the fertility of one or both members of the couple, making it impossible for the “transmission of life”.
 Unable to fulfill the second meaning of marital sex, intercourse becomes solely about the “good of the spouses” and may lead to a lustful love instead of an all giving, self-sacrificing, agape love as imitated to us by Christ by his crucifixion for the forgiveness of sins of his bride–the Church.

 NFP Instructors in Your Parish

 Torey Burns and her husband were married in 2015 and have successfully used NFP to achieve and avoid pregnancy.
-She is an aspiring homeschool mom who also desires to run a small homestead with chickens, goats, and sheep.
-She and her husband just purchased a fixer-upper farm in Harrodsburg, Kentucky that they look forward to turning into the perfect home for their daughter and future children.
+She is an aspiring homeschool mom who also desires to run a small homestead with chickens, goats, and a whole heap of other animals.
+She and her husband just purchased a fixer-upper farm in Harrodsburg, Kentucky that they look forward to turning into the perfect home for their children.
 NFP has enriched their marriage, and Torey is excited to share the ease and beauty of the Billing’s Method with other couples and women wishing to better understand their fertility.
-Method: Billing’s Ovulation Method (BOM) in practicum.
-Contact: ToreyAnneBurns@gmail.com
+Website: picktime.com/BillingsWithTorey.
+Method: Billing’s Ovulation Method (BOM).
+Contact: [email protected]

 For a list of other instructors in the Lexington Diocese, frequently asked questions, and resources related to NFP, please check out the Diocese NFP website.